Hackers offered cash, booze to crack iPhone fingerprint security

 Apple shouldn't take hackers' enthusiasm personally.

-All major electronics products are subjected to similar scrutiny as new features are rolled out, including devices from Google Inc (GOOG.O), Microsoft Corp (MSFT.O) and Samsung Electronics Co (005930.KS).
+All major electronics products are subjected to similar scrutiny as new features are rolled out, including devices from Google Inc, Microsoft Corp and Samsung Electronics Co.

 For example, in 2012, Charlie Miller led a team that demonstrated techniques for taking over smartphones running Google's Android software through their use of near-field communications, or NFC, a wireless technology used for sharing data or making purchases at point-of-sales terminals.